These perfectly tart and tangy key lime pie bars are a breeze to make and are delicious served straight from the fridge on a hot summer day!

 Key limes are best for these bright and tangy citrus bars but let’s be real…key limes can be hard to find.
 While key lime juice is a bit more floral and aromatic than your average grocery store lime, any ‘ol lime will do for these bars.
 You’ll need quite a few limes to get one cup of juice so be sure to stock up!

-How to serve key lime pie bars
+How to serve

-You can eat these key lime pie bars straight from the fridge, just like you would with a regular pie.
+You can eat these bars straight from the fridge, just like you would with a regular pie.
 Or upgrade your freezer stash and store the bars in the icebox for a cold and refreshing treat on a hot summer day.
 They’re the perfect warm weather treat and great for serving a crowd!

-Enjoy these key lime pie bars friends.
+Enjoy these easy and delicious bars.
 Turning up the oven this summer might not be first on your list of things to do but I promise these bars will be worth it!

 Happy baking!!